-Despite the conflict with policy E2, the application site is an area which the Council considers to be suitable for housing development and are proposing for allocation in the emerging Local Plan.
-The site also makes a contribution to the Council achieving a five year supply of housing land and boosting significantly the supply of housing in the Borough in line with paragraph 47 of the NPPF.
-The principle of residential development on this site is therefore considered to be acceptable.
+The five year supply of deliverable sites cannot be demonstrated within the development limits alone.
+The application site is considered to be suitable and deliverable for housing in the emerging Local Plan.
+It makes a valuable contribution to the Council achieving a five year supply of housing land and boosting significantly the supply of housing in the Borough.